Kat-Key/DC_Scooters/README.md

 # DC_Scooters
 For a final project in URPL-GP-1620 - Spatial Analysis and Visualization at NYU Wagner, I decided to explore DC Scooters.
 Due to the lack of available dataset, I created my own by calling the Dockless Vehicle APIs (available at https://ddot.dc.gov/page/dockless-api) five times a day for about a week.

-This documentation will primarily discuss how I created “dc_scooter_data.csv,” but I have also uploaded the dataset with DC Ward location.
+This documentation will primarily discuss how I created “dc_scooter_data.csv,” but I have also uploaded the dataset with DC Ward location added.

 ## Data Gathering Process
 Starting November 14, 2019, I began calling the following Dockless Vehicle APIs and downloading the returned json file: